Apply for Irrational Labs’ Behavioral Economics Bootcamp to become a choice architect, well-versed in customer psychology & decision making.

-Kristen was a PM for 6 years at Intuit and startup called Lytro.
-She is a founder of Irrational Labs, an SF behavioral science and product design shop and a founder of Common Cents, a financial decision making lab out of Duke University.
+Kristen is the founder of Irrational Labs, an SF behavioral science and product design shop and a founder of Common Cents, a financial decision making lab out of Duke University.
 She helps startups and tech companies apply behavioral science to help people become happier, healthier and wealthier.

 P.S.
 Want a discount for our 8-week online bootcamp?
 Apply and during check out use the code MEDIUMFRIEND to get $50 off.